magnusnordlander/silvia-pi/README.md

 * Second temperature sensor near group head

 ### In progress
+* Dynamic reaction time compensation for weighted shots
+   * Still haven't decided whether to project the shots as linear or polynomial, linear seems to work well for well-extracting shots, weird shots sometimes get polynomial
 * Pressure gauge
     * ~~Sensata 116CP or 60CP seems like good choices, but hard to come by~~ Haven't even been able to find in small quantities, not to mention that I don't know the price
     * ~~BDSensors DMP331P or DS200P could also be good choices~~ Too expensive (~$400)